How did Adam name all the animals in one day?

 Five hours to name 3000 animals

-The late Dr. Henry Morris pointed out in his Defender's Study Bible that it would have taken Adam only about five hours to name around 3000 basic kinds of animals (one every six seconds).
+The creationist Henry Morris Study Bible points out that it would have taken Adam only about five hours to name around 3000 basic kinds of animals (one every six seconds).
 This would have been adequate to acquaint Adam with those animals and also to show him there was none sufficiently like him to provide suitably close companionship.